craftingcity/The-Known-World/README.md

 #### Rare to Alaturmen
 ###### Feywild
 ##### Eladrin (a.)
-Eladrin are born of the [[Ceilie Courts]], making a large section of the courts' common people.
+Eladrin are born of the [[Ceilie Courts]], making a large section of the courts' common fey.

 **Age.** Although you are considered fully mature at about twenty-five, the traditional eladrin perception of "adulthood" is based on worldly experience more than physicality.
 Additionally, one would change their name from that given at birth by their parents to that name they believe they have earned.
 As an eladrin reaches the end of their satisfied life, which generally happens sometime after three hundred years of life, they Walk beyond their home plane - whatever they may find.
 Eladrin parents must be integral in the full creation process of some artistic or creative work either directly before, during, or directly after the acts of conception.
 **Size.** Mechanically, your size is Medium.
 You stand at about six feet tall.
 You weigh about one-hundred forty-five pounds.